 We believe the financing of multi-family and commercial real estate offers significant growth opportunities that demand customized financing solutions.
 Arbor Commercial Mortgage has granted us a right of first refusal to pursue all structured finance investment opportunities identified by Arbor Commercial Mortgage.
-Arbor Commercial Mortgage will continue to provide and service multi-family and commercial mortgage loans under Fannie Mae, Federal Housing Administration and conduit commercial lending programs, which we believe will offer customer relationship synergies to our business.
+Arbor Commercial Mortgage will continue to provide and service multi-family and commercial mortgage loans under Fannie Mae, Federal Housing Administration and conduit commercial lending programs.
+We believe that the customer relationships established from these lines of business may generate additional real estate investment opportunities for our business.
 Our portfolio currently contains loans and investments that we originated and loans and investments that we purchased from third parties or from affiliates.